macp3o/nodejs-upgrade/README.md

 ## License

 MIT license.
-See the [LICENSE](https://raw.githubusercontent.com/p3o/latest-nodejs/master/LICENSE) file.
+See the LICENSE file for details.